joellamathellama/HeavenlyDonuts/README.md

-# Mock Website for a fake donut store
+# Mock Website for a donut store

-Site status: It's more of a boilerplate so far.

 ### Tech stack
 - React